 TSRC encourages scientists to propose new workshops in active or emerging areas of molecular science.
 The proposal process is outlined below.

-Useful Information and Suggestions
+Expectations and Suggestions

 TSRC is about pushing the frontiers of science, exploring new ideas, and building collaborations.
 TSRC co-founders, Stephen Berry and Peter Salamon, instituted a powerful workshop format to advance these goals: